-Al-Barqawi's study (2013) aimed to identify the effectiveness of critical and creative thinking skills on the literary appreciation of (90) fourthgrade literary students in preparatory and secondary day schools for boys in the ethnic center of Babil Governorate.
+Al-Barqawi's study (2013) aimed to identify the effectiveness of critical and creative thinking skills on the literary appreciation of (90) fourth-grade literary students in preparatory and secondary day schools for boys in the ethnic center of Babil Governorate.
 The sample was divided into three groups: the first experimental group studied using critical thinking skills, the second studied the same course using creative thinking skills.
-The results indicated that there differences statistically significant between the three groups in their scores on the literary appreciation scale, in favor of the first and second groups.
+The results indicated that there were statistically significant differences between the three groups in their scores on the literary appreciation scale, in favor of the first and second groups.